Types of Hernias

 A hernia occurs when a piece of tissue bulges through an area of the body — usually a weak point in a person’s abdominal wall.
-The click the dropdowns below to learn about some of the most common hernia types that occur in the body.
+Click the drop-downs below to learn about some of the most common hernia types that occur in the body.

 Inguinal hernias are hernias that occur in the groins involving the inguinal canal.
 They are the most common hernia type seen in the United States, the majority of which occur in males (10 to 1 male to female ratio).
 They can be unilateral (on one side) or bilateral (on both sides).

 Umbilical hernias occur within the umbilicus (i.e. bellybutton).
 They are considered a subtype of ventral hernia and compose the majority of all ventral hernias.
 They are most often noticeable as a bulge within or through the belly button.

 The term ventral hernia is a general term used to describe any hernia that occurs through the anterior abdominal wall.
 They include umbilical, epigastric, incisional and spigelian hernias.

 An epigastric hernia is a ventral hernia that occurs in the midline above the umbilicus (i.e. bellybutton).
 They most often appear as a bulge between the bellybutton and the sternum (i.e. breast bone).
 They are often associated with minimal to no symptoms.

 Femoral hernias are a variant of hernias that occur through the femoral canal, which is in close approximation to the inguinal canal.
 They can often be confused with inguinal hernias and are relatively rare, encompassing 2-4% of all groin hernias.
 They are typically found in females and have a one in four chance of becoming incarcerated.

 An incisional hernia is a hernia that occurs through a previous incision for abdominal or pelvic surgery.

 A recurrent hernia is any hernia that returns after having been previously repaired.